rahulEth/golang-byexample/docs/gobyexample.md

 Pointer and Method Indirection:
-Function with pointer argument must take an pointer Var v Vertex
+Function with pointer argument must take an pointer var v Vertex
 Scale(&v, 10)   // OK
 Scale(v, 10) // compiler error
 But the method with a pointer receiver can take either a value or a pointer

-Var v Vertex
+var v Vertex
 v.Scale(10) // ok
 P := &v;
 p.Scale(10) // ok